 What is the Trans-Pacific Partnership Agreement?

 The Trans-Pacific Partnership (TPP) Agreement is a regional trade agreement that the United States is negotiating with 11 other Asia-Pacific countries (Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam).
 The goal of the ongoing negotiations is to produce a comprehensive and high-standard agreement that supports economic growth and jobs and addresses 21st century trade issues.
 Another aim is to expand the TPP over time to include additional Asia-Pacific countries and eventually cover a region that represents more than half of global output and over 40 percent of world trade.
-The United States joined the negotiations in 2010, and the negotiating countries are striving to complete the negotiations by the end of 2013.
+The United States joined the negotiations in 2010, and the negotiating countries are striving to complete the negotiations.
 The Office of the United States Trade Representative is leading the negotiations for the United States and has been consulting with Congress and private sector stakeholders on issues at all stages of the negotiations.

 Why is the TPP Agreement Important for the United States?

 The TPP negotiations are the cornerstone of U.S. economic policy in the Asia Pacific.
 The regional TPP agreement will expand trade and investment with the six TPP countries that are existing bilateral U.S. free trade agreement (FTA) partners and open new markets in the five countries that are not current FTA partners, including Japan, the world’s third-largest economy.
-By setting reciprocal, enforceable trade rules generally and establishing disciplines in key new areas of interest to the United States, the TPP agreement will promote U.S. innovation and economic growth and support American jobs.
+By setting reciprocal, enforceable trade rules generally and establishing disciplines in key new areas of interest to the United States, a high-standard TPP agreement will promote U.S. innovation and economic growth and support American jobs.

 What Issues will the TPP Agreement Address?